Invesco Ltd. - Invesco Ltd: Form 8.3 - Dauch Corporation; Public dealing disclosure

 Total

-*The change in the holding of 972 shares since the last disclosure on 29.01.2026 is due to the transfer in of a discretionary holding at 7.97 USD.
+*The change in the holding of 3,483 shares since the last disclosure on 02.02.2026 is due to the transfer out of a discretionary holding at 7.98 USD.

 (b)